 That’s what people are already trying.
 If they can’t afford a car, they…

-- …use a so called ‘Carro Publico‘ which is nothing more than a regular car driving along one street and picks up every possible passenger.
+- …use a so-called ‘Carro Publico‘ which is nothing more than a regular car driving along one street and picks up every possible passenger.
 Costs are relatively cheap (0.30 DOP = 0.55 USD) and let you drive quite a time before they arbitrary decide to charge you again.
 These ‘Carro Publicos’ load up to 10 (!) people per car, drive terribly slow and dangerous and block traffic everywhere picking up new passengers or letting them get out.
 Don’t ever go by night or in unmarked vehicles.
-Just as a safety advice for those who don’t like to be a victim of crime.
+Just a safety advice for those who don’t like to be a victim of crime.

 - …be a passenger of the so called ‘Motoconchos‘.
 These are the fastest and cheapest alternatives to get to your destination.
 Or to the graveyard as I rather don’t trust them at all.

 - …take the public busses.
 They are more modern and spacious, safer than other vehicles and have even air conditioning.
 But they are also more expensive and operate in very limited areas.

 - …rely on the privatized bus sector.
 These little busses are mostly in really bad condition and responsible because of a reckless driving style and street rivalry for a lot of accidents in Santo Domingo.
 This is aggravated by the fact that they stop literally everywhere and sometimes in the middle of the street to pick up new passengers.

 - …take a ride with the aforementioned subterranean Metro.
 I took it only one time and it was absolutely overcrowded.
 Prices here are quite cheap as well.